Forza Motorsport 5: Reception

 Forza Motorsport 5 received generally positive reviews, with aggregate review websites GameRankings and Metacritic giving a score of 79.49% and 79 out of 100, respectively.
 Shaun McInnis of GameSpot said the game was "built on the romantic thrill of motorsport in all its forms, and that love for its subject matter is all but impossible to resist."
 Luke Reilly of IGN called it "an essential destination for the automobile obsessed" and "a very hard game for a revhead like myself not to love."
 In his review for Polygon, Arthur Gies praised the game's "aggressive, convincing AI", saying it made "every offline race feel like a multiplayer competition".
 Gies went on to say that "Turn 10 has charted a course for the future of the series — and created the Xbox One's first must-own game".

 However, a number of critics complained about the relative lack of content versus its predecessor, Forza Motorsport 4.
 Edge noted that the game "has lost some 300 cars, over 20 locations and countless tracks", losing "the variety of racing that made it great" and that it was "a launch game with all the spectacle and disappointment we’ve come to expect from launch games".
 Matthew Kato of Game Informer called the game's revised career mode "a mistake" and that Forza Motorsport 5 "takes a big step forward only to be held back by what it has removed".
 Writing for EGM, Ray Carsillo said that while the game "maintains the tradition of providing great control along with some stunningly realistic graphics", ultimately it was "a surprising step backward for the Forza franchise".

 On February 18, 2014 Microsoft announced that Forza Motorsport 5 is the fastest-selling racing game in Xbox history.
 More than one third of Xbox One owners have bought the game.
 Eurogamer estimated the sales to be around 1.3 million copies.
 On June 16, 2014 Forza Creative Director Dan Greenawalt announced that half of all Xbox One owners have played the full version of Forza Motorsport 5.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Forza Motorsport 5 with "Racing Game of the Year", along with receiving a nomination for "Outstanding Achievement in Gameplay Engineering".